domRiddle/ASF/Configuration.md

 6 | LookingToPlay
 7 | Invisible

 `Offline` status is extremely useful for primary accounts.
 As you should know, farming a game actually shows your steam status as "Playing game: XXX", which can be misleading to your friends, confusing them that you're playing a game while actually you're only farming it.
-Offline farming solves that issue - your account will never be shown as "in-game" when you're farming steam cards with ASF.
+Using `Offline` status solves that issue - your account will never be shown as "in-game" when you're farming steam cards with ASF.
 This is possible thanks to the fact that ASF does not have to sign in into Steam Community in order to work properly, so we're in fact playing those games, but in "semi-offline" mode.
-Keep in mind that played games using offline farming will still count towards your playtime, and show as "recently played" on your profile.
+Keep in mind that played games using offline status will still count towards your playtime, and show as "recently played" on your profile.

 In addition to that, this feature is also important if you want to receive notifications and unread messages when ASF is running, while not keeping Steam client open at the same time.
-This is because ASF acts as a Steam client itself, and you're not receiving e.g. unread messages if in fact your account is online for the entire time and receiving messages through ASF - farming offline in this case is extremely useful, as all messages that arrive while you were offline, even if ASF is running (farming offline), are properly marked as unread and forwarded to you when you come back.
-Also, bots with `Offline` status can't react to commands (directly), which is important if you decide to use that feature with alt accounts (see: `HandleOfflineMessages`).
+This is because ASF acts as a Steam client itself, and you're not receiving e.g. unread messages if in fact your account is online for the entire time and receiving messages through ASF - `Offline` status in this case is extremely useful, as all messages that arrive while you were offline, even if ASF is running (farming offline), are properly marked as unread and forwarded to you when you come back.

+It's also important to note that ASF running on `Offline` mode will **not** be able to receive commands in usual Steam chat way, as the chat is in fact entirely offline for us.
+A solution to this issue is using `Invisible` mode instead which works in a similar way (not exposing status), but keeps the ability receive and respond to messages, so also a potential to dismiss notifications and unread messages as stated above. `Invisible` mode makes the most sense on alt accounts that you don't want to expose (status-wise), but still be able to send commands to.

 If you're unsure how to set up this property, it's suggested to use a value of `0` for primary accounts, and default `1` otherwise.

-An alternative to `Offline` mode is obviously `Invisible` mode which works in a similar way, but it also has to sign in into Steam community, acting like secondary Steam client with a potential to dismiss notifications and unread messages.
-Therefore, in reality this is an alternative to `Offline` mode with `HandleOfflineMessages` enabled as well, and not to `Offline` mode alone.

 ---